Kshitij-Bhalsane/RD-INFRO_INTERNSHIP/README.md

 pending).
 Mark Taskas Completed: Allow users to mark tasks as completed.
 Remove Task: Provide an option to remove tasks from the list.

+I also opted for  the Python Internship , Following are the tasks that were Completed.

+These were the tasks that were assigned by RD INFRO TECHNOLOGY , During their Python INTERNSHIP.